onierstrasz/iThoughts/gtShorts/Getting started with GT.markdown

         * How do you update GT?
             * Do you just download it again and discard the existing install?
 Am I missing something obvious?

-## Take home message?

-* What is GT?
-    * Blind men with elephant
-    * It's an IDE
-    * It's a data explorer
-    * It's a knowledge base
-    * It's a visualization tool?

 ## Discord feedback

 * KH